rf/node-shell-cop/README.md

    - `setApp`: wrapper around node-cli's `setApp`
    - `setUsage`: wrapper around node-cli's `setUsage`

+It also exposes the rest of the cli object as `cli`.
+The `cli` object is also in your `res` object in handlers for routes.

 See [node-cli](https://github.com/chriso/cli) for details on the usage of these functions.